 The tomb of Khaemwaset is one of the more important and bigger tombs here.
 He was also son of Ramses II, and there are images from the Book of the Dead.

-I haven’t written all the good stories, but I hope this helps in choosing what to see!
+I haven’t written all the good stories that Egyptian history is full of, but I hope this helps in choosing what to see!

 Have you been to Egypt?